OddCanons/ogl/gritty_ogl.md

 No matter how your group determines initiative, you can apply **Speed Factor** for more intense (and gritty) action.
 (DMG 270-271).
 This requires coordination between the GM and party.
 A character who has a creature size modifier should always apply it to their roll.
 Characters who wish to take actions with a positive bonus should include that in their declared roll.
 If, when the character's turn comes, the character decides to do something with a worse modifier, they wait until their turn would normally come.
 Apply negative factors (not creature size) modifiers only to resolving the action, not to when it is declared.
 For example, a medium-sized character with a +0 dexterity bonus who rolls a 12 and wants to attack with a heavy weapon would declare the attack at initiative 12, but it would not resolve until initiative 10.
 This creates more of a to-and-fro in the combat that takes character action choices into consideration.
 If two characters declared actions on different initiative steps, but resolve them on the same step, the character who declared at the higher step resolves their action first.
 Otherwise, actions resolve at the same step simultaneously.

+## Fantasy Genetics

+When creating a character, choose your race and then roll 4D6, dropping the lowest die, for each ability score _in order_.
+You may then swap the values of any two ability scores—you are a hero.
+After that apply the racial modifiers.
+You get no other choice over how the ability scores are assigned.
+The rest of the choices are up to you, including class and background.
+Make the most of what the gods gave you.

 # True Grit

-In this section we test the limits of how far we're willing to go in the name of grit.
+Now we test the limits of how far we're willing to go in the name of grit.
 There is no turning back from this desert.
 Grit is our new goddess of death.
-All praise be to Grit.
+All praise (and hit points) be to Grit.

 Under the current SRD, mid-to-high-level combats frequently turn into carnivals of grinding in which participants are trading relatively small amounts of damage after the initial strikes.
 What should be exciting combats turn into marathons of wash, rinse, and repeat actions.
+The hit point abstraction loses meaning as characters exchange relative paper cuts until hands are blistered from erasing and writing numbers and dice are worn down to smooth spheres.
+This section presents an alternative in which hit points do not keep up with the damage escalation in the game.
+Combats are expected to be quick and ferocious, with small advantages quickly leading to overwhelming victories.

+## PC Hit Points

+## NPC and Monster Hit Points